SamVerschueren/cordova-ua-bb10/README.md

 > BlackBerry 10 push plugin for [Urban Airship](http://urbanairship.com/).

+**note**: Urban Airship has issues pushing messages in development mode.
+The messages are not being delivered.
+They are aware of this issue and this will be fixed later this year.
+If you want to test your push messages in development mode, you can use [node-bb10](https://www.npmjs.com/package/node-bb10) to make sure the device is registered correctly.

 ## Example

 Only call these methods when the cordova `deviceready` event is fired.